-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.91% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 7.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Plymouth.
 59.52% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Plymouth in 2018 was $56,371, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $225,484 for a family of four.